EshaanAgg/Icarus/README.md

 Icarus is a `REPL` that implements all the standard Relational Algebra Operations in CPP.
 Relational algebra is a procedural query language, which operates on relations (tables which are modelled using CSV files in this project) using some specified operators, such as `select`, `project`, `cartesian product`, `join`, `division`, `rename` etc. to answer user-defined queries.
 We use in memory storage to process all the queries, and also allow users to save the results.

 The following relational algebra operations have been implemented:
+- Projection
+- Rename

+These constitue a complete set of relational algebra operations, meaning that all other operations can be realized with the help of the composition of the same.

 ## Supported REPL Commands